-During divorce, content shared online, from messages to photos, can provide information that affects asset division, spousal support and child custody.
+During a divorce, content shared online, from messages to photos, can provide information that affects asset division, spousal support and child custody.

 People who are preparing for divorces in Westlake Village often expect various aspects of their personal lives to be pulled into the proceedings.
 However, many people may not realize that their online activity may affect the final divorce settlement.
 Today, social media activity is often accepted as evidence in legal proceedings.
 Furthermore, this evidence has the potential to influence most major aspects of a couple’s divorce settlement.